 Breakfast includes traditional English, pancakes, omelettes and more.
-The café is also open in the evening and offers a small menu of burgers and grilled meats and all-day breakfasts.
+This café in Aldgate is also open in the evening and offers a small menu of burgers and grilled meats and all-day breakfasts.

 9. My Old Place

-This Chinese restaurant is a 6-minute walk from Aldgate East underground, but it is worth walking that little bit further for.
+This Chinese restaurant in Aldgate is a 6-minute walk from Aldgate East underground, but it is worth walking that little bit further.
 My Old Place specialises in Szechuan cuisine and offers traditional food at competitive prices.
 Inside, the restaurant is cosy with traditional Chinese décor.

 You can expect traditional Chinese dishes here, with starters, soups, meat dishes and vegetable dishes, as well as rice and noodles.
 If you feel like splashing out with some friends, there are set menus that will definitely fill you up for not too much money.